-In its 20 years of history, Chutzpa Productions Inc has had numerous award-winning films which have been described as controversial and thought provoking.
-Films all helmed by Igal Hecht that have showcased various hard hitting topics such as human rights issues, politics, land disputes, conflict, satire and pop culture.
-Throughout Igal Hecht’s twenty-year career, he has been involved in the production of over fifty documentary films and over twenty television series, which have been screened nationally and internationally on Netflix, BBC, Documentary Channel, CBC, YES-TV (Canada), HBO Europe and many others.
+His award-winning films --which have been described as controversial and thought-provoking-- have dealt with everything from human rights issues to pop culture.
+Throughout his career, Igal Hecht has been involved in the production of over fifty documentary films and over twenty television series.
+Igal's projects have been screened nationally and internationally on Netflix, BBC, Documentary Channel, CBC, YES-TV (Canada), HBO Europe, and many others.

 Connect With Igal

 Igal's show 'MUZIKA' ran from 2011 to 2015 and aired nationally in the US and Canada, with a total of 104 episodes.
 In 2014, Igal co-produced 'A Woman's Story,' which was directed by Azra Rashid and shot in Canada, Poland, Bangladesh, and Rwanda.
 'A Woman's Story' has aired on numerous channels and has received numerous awards and garnered critical acclaim from around the world.
 In 2016, Igal edited “The Pass System,” another acclaimed film, directed by Alex Williams.

 In 2016, Igal created a six-part docu-series titled 'Daughters of Eve,' which premiered on YES-TV in Canada and has been showcased internationally on the streaming service Pure Flix.
 That same year, Igal was awarded "best director" at the Global Cinema Film Festival for his film 'My Home,' which also won "best film" at the Mosiac and Cineview international film festivals.
 The film had its world broadcast premiere on the Documentary Channel in Canada and Channel 1 in Israel.
 The film has also been broadcasted across the Middle East on BBC Arabic.